 CSBSJU Mathematics Colloquium

 The CSBSJU Mathematics Colloquium meets roughly every other Thursday.
-The schedule for Fall 2014 will be posted when it is finalized.
+Below are the remaining colloquia for Fall 2014:

 Each year students from the College of Saint Benedict and Saint John's University participate in two mathematical competitions.
 Each November students may participate in the NCS/MAA team competition.
 This contest consists of ten problems, which are graded with a value of ten points per problem.
 The problems typically range in difficulty from fairly easy to extremely difficult.
 Students work in groups of three and submit their work as a team.